-The best choice of stain depends on the project.
+The best stain type depends on the project and the look you want to achieve.
 If you're glazing or antiquing, you may prefer a gel stain, which acts more like a glaze than a liquid stain does.
-Choose a water-based stain -- it adheres better to painted surfaces than oil-based stains, which excel at penetration.
+Choose a water-based stain — it adheres better to painted surfaces than oil-based stains, which excel at penetration.
 A liquid stain may be a better choice when patching up a faded or peeling paint job, and for this job, an oil-based product is probably the better choice.
 It sinks deeply into exposed bare wood while being easier to remove from painted surfaces.

 Clean the surface thoroughly with detergent and water.
 A strong detergent, such as trisodium phosphate, will ensure that no greasy or waxy spots remain to repel the stain.
 Mix a solution consisting of 1/2 cup per gallon of water.
 Protect yourself from its corrosive properties by wearing gloves and goggles while washing the surface with it, using a sponge or rag.

-Unlike paint, stain has no binder -- it's all pigment and solvents -- so you have to protect the surface with a clear coat.
-Polyurethane, acrylic, water-based lacquer and solvent-based lacquer are all appropriate finishes, and most should adhere well, since you've already etched and scuffed the surface.
+Unlike paint, stain has no binder — it's all pigment and solvents — so you have to protect the surface with a clear coat.
+Polyurethane, acrylic, water-based lacquer, and solvent-based lacquer are all appropriate finishes.
+Most should adhere well since you've already etched and scuffed the surface.

 Seek professional help if the surface of your project was painted before 1978.
 Lead paint was used in homes before that year and can present a health hazard.